-A groundbreaking discovery by a British-led archaeological team has reignited excitement in Egyptology, as researchers close in on a second ancient burial site believed to lie 23 meters beneath an artificial mountain in Egypt’s Western Valleys.
-The announcement follows the recent unearthing of the tomb of Thutmose II, a pharaoh of the 18th dynasty, marking the first such royal find since Tutankhamun’s tomb was revealed in 1922.
+A groundbreaking discovery by a British-led archaeological team has reignited excitement in Egyptology.
+Researchers are closing in on a second ancient burial site.
+Believed to lie 23 meters beneath an artificial mountain in Egypt’s Western Valleys.
+The announcement follows the recent unearthing of the tomb of Thutmose II, a pharaoh of the 18th dynasty.
+This represented the first discovery of a royal find since archaeologists revealed Tutankhamun’s tomb in 1922.

 The Hunt for a Hidden Chamber